 Most important for the Springs hotels is their location.
 They’re all within walking distance of Disney Springs, the dining and entertainment district at Walt Disney World.
 While it definitely makes sense for adults to stay here, you might think twice about how much that location matters.

 If you’re waking up at 6AM or 7AM daily and walking around the parks for 12+ hours, you probably won’t have much energy for nightlife.
-And most of the hotels we’ll cover have a few bars and restaurants anyways, if that’s what you’re looking for.
+If you are, most of the hotels we’ll cover have a few bars and restaurants anyways.

 Important Factors to Consider